Large Language Model as Token Compressor and Decompressor

-To demonstrate the seamless integration of the sliding window and our method, we conducted supplementary research on QASPER.
+We experimented on the QASPER dataset.
 Due to hardware limitations, we set the window size to 1024 and the stride to 256, enabling the model to process documents incrementally while maintaining semantic continuity.
-For comparison, we also evaluated a baseline configuration where the entire document is fed to the model at once, serving as a performance ceiling for the uncompressed case.

-The results in Table~\ref{tab:qasper_f1} show that although our method uses significantly fewer tokens per inference step than the full-document baseline, its performance is still comparable.
-This demonstrates that our compression mechanism can be effectively combined with the sliding window to handle inputs exceeding the maximum window size of the LLM.
+For comparison, we also evaluated a baseline configuration where the entire document was fed into the model at once, as a performance cap for the uncompressed case.
+The results in Table~\ref{tab:qasper_f1} show that our method uses fewer tokens per inference but achieves comparable performance.
+This demonstrates that our compression mechanism can be naturally combined with a sliding window strategy to handle inputs exceeding the maximum context window of an LLM.